··6 min read

 • Robotic and formulaic

-• Avoids difficult truths to keep you comfortable
+• Avoids hard truths to keep you comfortable

-The best coaching tone is the one that makes you think harder, not the one that makes you feel best in the moment.
-Look for an AI that can say "I notice you keep reframing this as someone else's problem" with care, not one that just validates everything you say.
+The best tone is the one that makes you think harder, not the one that makes you feel best in the moment.

 Criterion 6: What it doesn't try to be

 A responsible AI coach knows its limits.
-This might be the most telling criterion of all.
+This may be the most telling criterion of all.

 What to look for:

-• Does it acknowledge when a topic is beyond its scope (clinical mental health, crisis support)?
+• Acknowledges when a topic is beyond its scope (clinical mental health, crisis support)

 Red flags:

-• It never suggests you might need something other than AI coaching
+• Never suggests you might need something other than AI coaching

 The best AI coaches are clear about what they are and aren't.
-That boundary isn't a weakness - it's a sign the tool was built with integrity.
+The boundary isn't a weakness.
+It's a sign the tool was built with integrity.

 The evaluation that matters most

-After all these criteria, the most important evaluation is the simplest: Do you think more clearly after using it?
+After all six criteria, the most important question is the simplest: Do you think more clearly after using it?

 Not "do you feel inspired?" or "did it say something smart?" but "did it help you see something you couldn't see before?"

-That's the bar for any coaching tool - human or AI.
+That's the bar for any coaching tool — human or AI.
 If it consistently helps you see yourself and your situation more clearly, it's working.
-If it just tells you what you want to hear or what you already know, it's entertainment, not coaching.
+If it just tells you what you want to hear, it's entertainment.

 Share this post